raisov/resourceloader/README.md

 ## Overview

-This library was designed to complet practical challenge from potential  employer.
-Below is a brief description of the task.
+This library was designed to complete practical challenge from potential  employer.
+Below is the brief description of the task.

 ### Task